Listen To Article

 These sites were major Minoan administrative trade and religious centers with the Palaces also serving as storehouses for important commodities like grain, olive oil, wine and ceramics.
 An impressive system of roads was also developed by the Minoans connecting all the various Towns and large Administrative Centres.

-The Minoans appear to have developed an alphabet called linear script whose origins and meaning remain undeciphered.
+The Minoan Civilization developed an alphabet called linear script whose origins and meaning remain undeciphered.

-Nevertheless, the Minoans left a rich legacy of vibrant, colourful visual art that helped paint a portrait of Minoan life.
+Nevertheless, the Minoan Civilization left a rich legacy of vibrant, colourful visual art that helped paint a portrait of Minoan life.

 Some of the greatest and most beautiful visual displays of Minoan life can be found in their pottery and the many frescoes that adorn the walls, ceilings and floors of their buildings.

-One of the more intriguing theories is that that Mycenaean Civilization from the Greek mainland found its way to Crete in the mid 2nd millennium BCE and gradually overtook it.
+One of the more intriguing theories is that that Mycenaean Civilization from the Greek mainland found its way to Crete in the mid 2nd millennium BCE and gradually overtook the Minoan Civilization.

 What is certain however is that by around 1200 BCE, the Minoan sites of Crete were abandoned with the Island only being populated by the Greeks around 500 years later.